Randomized gradient-free methods in convex optimization: Further research

 where $d = \max\{d_x,d_y\}$, $M_2=\max\left\{M_{2,x},M_{2,y}\right\}$, $R$ depends on the \pd{approximate optimality} criteria.
 For example, if $\varepsilon$ is expected accuracy in \pd{terms of the} fair duality gap \cite{juditsky2011solving}, then $R$ is a diameter in $p$-norm of $Q_x\otimes Q_y$ up to a $\sqrt{\ln d}$ factor, where $\otimes$ is the Cartesian product of two sets.
 The last equality assumes that $d \lesssim (M_2/M)^{2}$ when $p=1$.
 This result is also correct for stochastic saddle-point problems with proper redefinition of what is $M_2$, see Section~\ref{sec:non_smooth_stoch}.

-Analogously, we can take \textbf{A}($L,\sigma^2$) to be more specific batched algorithm that takes into account, for example, different constants of strong convexity and concavity \cite{gasnikov22a,metelev2022decentralized,li2022nesterov}.
+Analogously, \gea{one can} take \textbf{A}($L,\sigma^2$) to be more specific batched algorithm that takes into account, for example, different constants of strong convexity and concavity \cite{gasnikov22a,metelev2022decentralized,li2022nesterov}.

 Overall, all of the above results (except Sections~\ref{sec:l2} and \ref{sec:online}) can be transferred to saddle-point problems.
 In particular, for the smooth case, a variety of optimal (stochastic) gradient-based algorithms for (stochastic) saddle\pd{-point} problems are collected in the survey \cite{beznosikov2022smooth}.
 All these algorithms could be extended to gradient-free oracle by using the tricks described above.
-But, to the best of our knowledge, there are only few works (mentioned above) where such attempts have been made.
+But there are only few works (mentioned above) where such attempts have been made.